Friday 20 September 1940

 The Royal Navy sends ships out to find the Atlantis, including cruisers HMAS Canberra and Westralia and HMS Capetown and Durban.
 However, Captain Rogge quickly clears the scene after sinking the blazing liner.

 Elsewhere, the Regia Aeronautica finally finds Convoy BN 5, which local naval units have been unable to track down.
 They damage British freighter Bhima, which makes it under tow to be beached nearby.
-It can be refloated, but is in very bad shape.
+It can be refloated but is in very bad shape.
 The Italians lose one bomber.

 French Indochina: The Japanese dispense with negotiating with the Vichy French in charge of French Indochina.
-They simply demand transit rights to China, use of Haiphong Harbor and air bases there.
-Admiral Jean Decoux, Governor General, with little choice, capitulates and signs a treaty giving the Japanese what they want.
+They simply demand transit rights to China, the use of Haiphong Harbor and air bases there.
+Admiral Jean Decoux, Governor-General, with little choice, capitulates and signs a treaty giving the Japanese what they want.
 Decoux, a controversial figure, stays busy building support amongst the local Vietnamese, giving them a prominent role in the government.

 |Wondering what to see on this Friday night?
 Opening today, 20 September 1940, in Hagerstown Maryland: Warner Bros./RKO Radio's "Men Against The Sky."|